KILO-EKF: Koopman-Inspired Learned Observations Extended Kalman Filter: Introduction

 \section{Introduction}

 State estimation is fundamental to many robotic systems, and recursive filtering methods are often required for real-time operation.
 Classical approaches, including the extended Kalman filter (EKF) and its variants~\cite{Simon2006}, rely on accurate system models to produce reliable state estimates.
 In practice, deriving precise analytical models is labor-intensive, system-specific, and sensitive to calibration~\cite{barfoot-txtbk}.
 When models are inaccurate or unavailable, model-based filters suffer from degraded accuracy or even divergence~\cite{probabilistic-robotics}.
 For many sensing modalities, such as ultra-wideband (UWB)~\cite{uwb-loc} and radio-frequency identification (RFID)~\cite{rfid-loc}, collecting data is relatively easy, while constructing faithful measurement models and associated noise characteristics remains a bottleneck.
+Environmental factors such as non-line-of-sight conditions~\cite{alarifi2016} may further complicate analytical modeling and calibration.

-Inspired by these challenges, prior work has applied Koopman operator theory~\cite{Koopman} to obtain data-driven representations of nonlinear systems.
-This framework has been used for system identification~\cite{koopman-dmdc,koopman-system-id}, control~\cite{koopman-control,control-affine-to-bilin,hagane2023}, and more recently for state estimation~\cite{kooplin,rckl}.
-However, the existing Koopman-based estimators have been formulated for vector-space states and typically operate in batch settings with constrained optimization, limiting their applicability to real-time filtering on Lie groups.
+These challenges motivate a data-driven approach to modeling such complexities within an estimation framework.
+Prior work has applied Koopman operator theory~\cite{Koopman} to obtain data-driven representations of nonlinear systems.
+The framework has been used for system identification~\cite{koopman-dmdc,koopman-system-id}, control~\cite{koopman-control,control-affine-to-bilin,hagane2023}, and more recently for state estimation~\cite{kooplin,rckl}.
+However, the existing Koopman-based estimators have been formulated for vector-space states and operate in batch settings with constrained optimization, limiting their applicability to real-time filtering on Lie groups.

 We introduce the \emph{Koopman-Inspired Learned Observations EKF (KILO-EKF)}.
 The proposed method \begin{itemize} \item learns a high-dimensional linear-Gaussian measurement model directly from data, without requiring explicit analytical measurement functions or Jacobians, \item integrates naturally into a standard EKF on Lie-group state spaces by replacing only the measurement model while preserving the recursive filtering structure, \item supports structured lifting through a combination of handcrafted features and systematic random feature expansions, and \item has a training cost that scales linearly with the amount of data, and an inference cost that is real-time and independent of training data size. \end{itemize}